-I have changed the price of White Witch, the first book in my Haven series to 99 cents US.
-I have also changed the blub, but I have no idea if it is better than the previous blurb.
-We shall see.
-This should be updated soon.
-"Raylien is a fae/demon hybrid trying to exist in… Continue reading White Witch: Haven book 1
+I have changed the price of White Witch, the first book in my Haven series to 99 cents US for a short period of time.
+I am actually contemplating making it ever free, as the first taste of the series.
+I have also changed the blub, but I have no idea if it is… Continue reading White Witch: Haven book 1

 You know sometimes I much about with various apps to find something that will work for book promotion.
 Here are the book promotion images I came up with using a new app.
 These book promotional images are in addition to ones: Utilizing those awesome reviews you get Using a book blurb Having just a short blurb… Continue reading New promotional images

 Writing is my thing.
 And I write books.
 Then I self-publish them.
 And... then what?
 Book marketing and maintaining your author platform.
 All skills we learn along the way.
 Book promotion and marketing I wasted two hours of my life on a video presentation on how to basically how to successfully market your book.
 It was… Continue reading Writer woes: Marketing and the author platform

 So the Haven Series Book 3 and 4 is now available.
 All Drugged up Part I and II.
 There will be a book version with both parts together soon.
 Now, these are just being published again under my pen name, not brand new.
 The I of Me was delayed by this process.
 Nevertheless, still works… Continue reading Haven series: All Drugged up

 I brought home a load of books.
 I had two Chapters gift cards worth a total of $100 dollars to spend.
 And spend I did.
 In fact, 50 over.
 I hope that will not bite me in the ass with my rather tight budget.
 But I got 7 books.
 Canadian prices are pretty ridiculous these… Continue reading Loaded up on books